Students in our MS and PhD graduate biology programs are trained in the latest theories and techniques.

-If you have expertise in other areas or you are interested in changing fields, you can certainly take, as a non-matriculated student, some of the courses described above that are part of a standard biology degree (look at our Biology BS requirements for specific courses here at UMB that might give you this background).
+If you have expertise in other areas or you are interested in changing fields, you can certainly take, as a non-matriculated student, some of the courses described above that are part of a standard biology degree (looking at our Biology BS requirements for specific courses here at UMass Boston might give you this background).
 You would not necessarily need to obtain a second bachelor's degree, but should gain the appropriate background to prove that you are capable of handling graduate level work in biological sciences.

-No. While we do not have a minimum acceptable GRE score, to be competitive in the applicant pool, a score of 500 in each area is a good starting point.
+No. While we do not have a minimum acceptable GRE score, to be competitive in the applicant pool, a score of ~150 (~50% rank; prior scale score of 500) in each area (Verbal and Quantitative Reasoning) is a good starting point.
 A weak GRE does not automatically doom your application, especially if the remainder of your application is strong.

 Which GRE test do I need?